whiskyechobravo/kerko/README.md

     dictates the locale of Zotero item types, field names, creator types and citations.
 Defaults to `'en-US'`.
 Supported locales are listed at https://api.zotero.org/schema, under "locales".
+* `GOOGLE_ANALYTICS_ID`: A Google Analytics property ID, e.g., 'UA-99999-9'.
+  This variable is optional and there is no default value.
+If set, the Google Analytics tag is inserted into the pages.
 * Development/test-related variables:
   * `KERKO_ZOTERO_START`: Skip items, start at the specified position.
 Defaults to `0`.
 Useful only for development/tests.